HydroModPy/HydroModPy/docs/source/getting_started/nancon-tutorial.rst

 .. note::

    There is no dedicated command for this step yet, so the bridge below is
    manual: five files to place in ``data/<variable>/``, by hand.
-A future command (planned as something like ``hmp example add``) will replace this section; until it ships, this is the working path, and it stays correct once that command lands, since it fetches the same files into the same folders.
+A single command is planned to replace this section; until it ships, this is the working path, and it stays correct once that command lands, since it fetches the same files into the same folders.

 Download each file into the matching ``data/<variable>/`` folder of the workspace you just created.
 The DEM is 90 MiB; the other four are small.